Suzuki Vitara review - Engines, performance and drive

 In this review

-- 2Engines, performance and drive - currently readingNimble handling makes the Vitara fun to drive - especially if you pick the 1.4 Boosterjet
+- 2Engines, performance and drive - currently readingNimble handling makes the Vitara fun to drive, while the 1.4 Boosterjet hybrid engine provides a decent turn of pace

 - 4Interior, design and technologyThe sharply suited Suzuki VItara is let down by a cheap-looking interior - but it's very well equipped